This story starts on the 2nd of October 2019.

 We were supposed to be on the plane as we were speaking.

-All you can do in a situation like this is laugh at yourself — and laugh we did, a lot, alongside everyone else.
+All you can do in a situation like this is laugh at yourself—and laugh we did, a lot, alongside everyone else.
 We were lucky enough to be able to quickly book a new flight for tomorrow, the 3rd of October, for £300.
-Truthfully, it could’ve been so much worse: last-minute flights could’ve been priced sky-high.
+Truthfully, it could’ve been so much worse: last-minute flights could’ve been sky-high.

 Regardless, this doesn’t bode well for the rest of our adventures…

 Our spirits took a bit of a beating; S and I felt like complete knobs.
-I try to not to let it hamper my last night with K. Altogether a hectic ‘first’ day, which preceded some incredible months of travel.
+I try to not to let it hamper my last night with K. Altogether a hectic “first” day, before Day 2 and some incredible months of travel.